24 Jan Stay at Tsala Treetop Lodge

 Even after seeing the pictures online, when you arrive at Tsala Treetop Lodge, you’re still pretty much taken aback by the fact that this place exists nestled and hidden in the forests of the Garden Route and that it is located about 10km west of Plettenberg Bay!
 This is because it kind of feels like you’ve wandered into an Ubud like destination surrounded by lush green and dense surroundings.

 With ten suites, accommodating two adults per suite as well as six villas which can accommodate two adults and two children, this entire lodge is connected by a wooden walkway elevated above the ground.
-The best way to help describe staying in one of the suites is to simply ask you to imagine yourself staying in the most grown and sexy luxurious treehouse you could ever imagine – with its own private pool, a large room and seating area, private balcony, a complimentary mini bar filled with the beverages you told the staff at Tsala you like, a spacious bathroom with a “you must take photograph in me” bathtub, an outdoor shower and for when you stay there during chillier seasons a cosy fire place to keep the room toasty and sexy.
+The best way to help describe one of the suites is to simply ask you to imagine yourself staying in a grown and sexy luxurious treehouse.
+Each suite comes with its own private plunge pool, a large room with a fireplace, private balcony, a complimentary mini bar filled with the beverages, a spacious bathroom with a “you must take photograph in me” bathtub, and outdoor shower.

 Things To Do

-Our one night stay at Tsala was spent enjoying a couples massage in our room, followed by sundowner’s on our private outdoor deck whilst overlooking the forest, as we tried to imagine what was out there in the forest.
+Our one night stay at Tsala was spent enjoying a couples massage in our room, followed by sundowners on our private outdoor deck whilst overlooking the forest.
 If it was a warm summers day, we would have taken a dip in the pool, regrettably the pools are not heated.
-Which just gives us another reason, over and above what I have already been raving about above, to return to this really spectacular place.
+Which only gives us another reason, over and above what I have already been raving about above, to return to this really spectacular place.
 Reluctant to get out of our dressing gowns, we opted to enjoy dinner in our suite as the fire heated up the room and then fell asleep soundly to the sound of nothing else but nature.

 We enjoyed our breakfast, in the open dining deck, opting to brave the chill in the air, to enjoy the view, as opposed to sitting inside the glass-walled Tsala Restaurant.
 And really, it was just because when else would we find ourselves perched several metres above ground level looking into the forest, whilst enjoying a delicious eggs benny and Mimosa?